 The beach is situated on the shoreline of Vancouver Island approximately a 11km paddle from Telegraph Cove.
 This allows us to leave Telegraph Cove in the morning and take a leisurely paddle down the coast towards camp.
 Much further and we would not have time to explore the coastline, looking for bears and intertidal life or spend time drifting while we watch the Dall’s Porpoises feeding, Eagles fishing or the Orca hunting for salmon in the kelp forests.

-It is the longest beach in the area, which allows you plenty of room to explore when not kayaking; Go find a quiet area away from others on the trip with you, or just explore the inter-tidal area for the plethora of critters who call it home.
+At almot 1km (.6 mile) long, it is the longest beach in the area which allows you plenty of room to explore when not kayaking; Go find a quiet area away from others on the trip with you, or just explore the inter-tidal area for the plethora of critters who call it home.

 From camp it is a mere 6km to the boundary of the spectacular vista of the Robson Bight Ecological Reserve.
 A paddle to there from camp makes a great day trip, with lunch taken on a small beach en-route and an opportunity to explore a trail to a waterfall.